stimulusreflex/stimulus_reflex/docs/quickstart.md

 ```
 {% endcode %}

-Here, you can see how we accept an optional `step` argument to our `increment` Reflex action.
+Here, you can see how we accept a `step` argument to our `increment` Reflex action.
 We're also now switching to using the Rails session object to persist our values across multiple page load operations.
+Note that you can only provide parameters to Reflex actions by calling the `stimulate` method with arguments; there is no equivalent for Reflexes declared with data attributes.

 {% code title="app/controllers/pages\_controller.rb" %}
 ```ruby